A Complete Idiot's Guide to Cuba

 Where to stay in Cuba?
 Hotels and private houses

-In Cuba, tourists and Cubans living abroad must stay in a hotel or in a house that has a rental license and pays taxes in CUC.
+In Cuba, tourists and Cubans living abroad must stay in a hotel or in a house that has a rental license and pays taxes.
 They can also get a family visit visa.
-However, staying in a house without a license is a serious fiscal violation and can lead to a fine of 1500 CUCs, the confiscation of the house depending on the case and the deportation of the tourist.
+However, staying in a house without a license is a serious fiscal violation and can lead to a big fine, the confiscation of the house depending on the case and your deportation.
 A deported tourist can return, even on the same day of his deportation, but this entails a plane ticket and the acquisition of new travel documents.
 Hardly anyone these days stays in illegal houses.

 Tourists with the tourist's visa cannot lodge to friend's, spouse's or family's house.
 For this, they need a familiar visa, also called A-2 visa.
 You can change the visa in Cuba directly or in any Cuban embassy outside Cuba, but in this case you will pay more.